MartinWie/AEnv/README.md

 ## Environments

-We now talked a lot about environments, but how can pydo differ between different environments like dev, test, or prod?
+We now talked a lot about environments, but how can aenv differ between different environments like dev, test, or prod?

 Quite simply, you tell it!